WBNX-TV: Signing on under Ernest Angley management

 Lacking the financial resources and facilities to operate the station, Akron-Rhema entered into a contractual agreement with Ernest Angley in December 1984 to provide both.
-Angley was no stranger to television: he had hosted programs at WAKR-TV as early as 1957, but started a weekly program in 1973 after claiming to be told to do by divine intervention.
+Angley was no stranger to television: like Humbard, he had hosted programs at WAKR-TV as early as 1957, but started a weekly program in 1973 after claiming to be told to do by divine intervention.
 Gaining a reputation as a faith healer and a "Bible Belt Liberace", Angley's speech patterns were mimicked and parodied by comedians such as Robin Williams.
 Angley purchased much of the Cathedral's assets in early 1984, including Humbard's television studio, for $2 million, and announced the launch of a daily program on WDLI-TV weeks after Humbard's shows ended production.
 The nature of the purchase led the Beacon Journal to later state Angley "inherited" Humbard's ministry.
 The "WPSC" call sign assigned to the permit was changed to WBNX upon Akron-Rhema's request, but no reason was provided.
 A transmitter site was secured on the WWWE/WZAK tower in Brecksville; during the antenna's installation process, WWWE operated at reduced power from a backup tower.